 Expanding Knowledge – Beyond the Classroom

-There is an inspiring variety of opportunities on offer at Greenbank at lunchtimes, after school and throughout the year.
+There are an inspiring variety of opportunities on offer at Greenbank at lunchtimes, after school and throughout the year.

-We were awarded the Association for PE Quality Mark with Distinction in recognition of our exceptional PE teaching, culture of sport for all and success in competitive sport.
-Our exceptional sports facilities are the envy of the local community and are used extensively throughout the year.
+We have been awarded the Association for PE Quality Mark with Distinction in recognition of our exceptional PE teaching, culture of sport for all and success in competitive sport.
+We were also awarded the prestigious Sefton Secondary Sports School and Team of the Year in 2019.
+Our exceptional sports facilities including a brand new multi-purpose pitch and fitness suite are the envy of the local community and are used extensively throughout the year.
 A selection of sports clubs on offer include; netball, hockey, gymnastics, dance, football, basketball, athletics, cycling, tennis, badminton and many more!
 The school is represented in many competitions against other schools both locally and regionally, in which we regularly achieve success.
 We cater for students of all abilities and they will get the opportunity to represent the school.

 As well as offering Drama, Music and Dance within the curriculum, there are numerous exciting projects happening beyond lesson time.
 Our high points of the year are the fantastic school drama productions, dance shows and the annual Christmas and summer musical extravaganza.

 Imaginative and creative additions to our curriculum are delivered through the Enrichment Day calendar.
-These specialist days develop cross year collaboration, competitions, curriculum enhancement and a diverse range of UK based study visits.
+These specialist days develop cross year collaboration, competitions such as enterprise challenges, curriculum enhancement such as Core First Aid training and a diverse range of UK based study visits.

 Explore the World